Cost of Living in Texas in 2025

 Healthcare Expenses

-In Texas, healthcare spending per person covers everything from hospital visits and doctor appointments to prescription drugs.
-Adjusted for discounts and bad debts, the average cost comes to $8,406 per person—lower than the national average of $10,191.
+In Texas, healthcare spending per person encompasses a range of expenses, including hospital visits, doctor appointments, and prescription drugs.
+Adjusted for discounts and bad debts, the average cost per person is $8,406, which is lower than the national average of $10,191.
 Lower healthcare costs help keep Texas’s overall cost of living more balanced.

 Transportation Costs

-According to 2023 data from the U.S. Bureau of Labor Statistics, Texas households allocate about 16% of their budget to transportation, slightly lower than the national average of 16.9%.
-Of the $12,294 spent annually on transportation, 94.2% goes towards purchasing and upkeep private vehicles.
+According to 2023 data from the U.S. Bureau of Labor Statistics, Texas households allocate approximately 16% of their budget to transportation, which is slightly lower than the national average of 16.9%.
+Of the $12,294 spent annually on transportation, 94.2% goes towards purchasing and upkeep of private vehicles.

 Taxes

-Texas is one of only a handful of states with no personal income tax, meaning residents mainly pay federal income taxes.
+Texas is one of only a handful of states without a personal income tax, meaning residents primarily pay federal income taxes.
 As of 2024, federal tax rates range from 10% to 37% based on income levels.

 Additionally, Texas imposes a state sales tax of 6.25%, and local jurisdictions can add up to 2%, resulting in a maximum combined rate of 8.25%.